“To achieve excellence for the sake of the Gospel”

 FRATELLI TUTTI NATIONAL ASSEMBLY10th June 2021

-Pope Francis has written a letter to everyone, asking us to reach out to our sisters and brothers in need, whoever they are, wherever they may come from.
+Pope Francis has written a letter to everyone, asking us to reach out to our sisters and brothers in need.
 We are all challenged to turn outwards and think of ourselves as one global family, becoming neighbours to all, and he gives the example of the Good Samaritan who reached out to help the injured man that he didn’t know.

 This assembly is led by students from St Bede’s Catholic High School and Sixth Form College in Lanchester, with Ini, a medical student from Sierra Leone, and features an animation on Fratelli Tutti and a film about young peace builders supported by a CAFOD partner in Colombia.

 EYES OF THE WORLD NATIONAL ASSEMBLY22nd April 2021